Treasure of Waqrapukara – a lesser known Inca sanctuary

 Waqrapukara: Hidden Inca tours

-Located in the province of Acomayo in Cusco’s Pomacanchi district, the name Waqrapukara means “horn-shaped fortress.”
+Located in the province of Acomayo in Cusco’s Pomacanchi district, the name Waqrapukara in Quechua means “horn-shaped fortress.”

 Getting there involves a 2½-hour drive from Cusco to the town of Santa Lucia, and then a 2-hour trek.